mowispace/react-native-logs/README.md

 # react-native-logs

-Performance-aware simple logger for React-Native Expo (managed and bare) and react-native-web with custom levels and transports (colored console, file writing, etc.).
+Performance-aware simple logger for React-Native, Expo (managed and bare) and react-native-web with custom levels and transports (colored console, file writing, etc.).

 Each level has its severity: a number that represents its importance in